EngosSoftware/htop/README.md

 Any contributions to [**htop**][repository-url] are greatly appreciated.
 All contributions intentionally submitted for inclusion in the work by you, shall be dual licensed as above, without any additional terms or conditions.
+---

+Brought to you with 💙 by [Engos Software]